mutheeEverlyn/blog-preview-card/README.md

-# blog-preview-card cloned from frontend mentors in html and css
+# blog-preview-card cloned from frontend mentors in html and css.